 Laziness, or perhaps the largely unthinking trendy desire to speed up the English sentence, invades this list again.

 Mother-tongue American writers today commonly write sentences punctuated this way: This fall I might go to Milan and/or Rome.
 (N.B.
 If you’re consistently using may and might as this post suggests, the preceding sentence’s meaning changes if you use may instead of might.)
-It’s better to avoid such inelegant laziness and simply write what you mean: This fall I might go to Milan, Rome, or both Milan and Rome.
+For your relatively formal ESL written Legal English, you should avoid such inelegant laziness and simply write what you really mean, using English words instead of a trendy punctuation mark to convey your meaning: This fall I might go to Milan, Rome, or both Milan and Rome.
 Clearly stating your meaning in such instances does require you to distance yourself, just a little, from the contemporary fashion of seeing oneself as too busy to type a handful or two of extra characters in a document.
 But that’s OK.

 8. Oftentimes instead of often